Services for Students

 Financial

-The Student Loans Company (SLC) will be informed by the University when a withdrawal, transfer or interruption has been processed in cases where students are in receipt of a loan.
-You should also contact the SLC (your relevant funding body: eg Student Finance England or Wales) to inform them of your change of circumstances
+The Student Loans Company (SLC) will be informed by the university when a withdrawal, transfer or interruption has been processed in cases where students are in receipt of a loan.
+You should also contact the SLC (your relevant funding body eg Student Finance England or Wales) to inform them of your change of circumstances

 Access to facilities

-If your registration status is interrupted you are not able to attend any teaching or take any assessments.
+If your registration status is interrupted, you are not able to attend any teaching or take any assessments.

-Additionally when you have interrupted your studies you will not pay tuition fees whilst un-registered.
+In addition, when you have interrupted your studies you will not pay tuition fees whilst un-registered.
 Depending on the length of interruption you may not have access to library or IT facilities.

-You will be subject to relevant regulations of the University, such as Traffic Regulations, the Regulations for Library and Computer Use and the University's Code of Discipline for Students.
+You will be subject to relevant regulations of the university, such as Traffic Regulations, the Regulations for Library and Computer Use and the university's Code of Discipline for Students.

 Accommodation